matique/doit/README.md

 The environment is set by a ".yml" configuration file.
 An array environment variable triggers multiple calls of the script.

+The "where" in the configuration indicates where to run the script.

+See examples below.

 Installation
 ------------
   gem install doit